-These bunny and chick sculptures are a kid-friendly take on Calder’s constructivist style – sculptures made from smaller pieces and joined together.
+These bunny and chick sculptures are a kid-friendly take on Calder’s Constructivist style – sculptures constructed from smaller pieces that are joined together, rather than being molded or sculpted from an existing form.
 The main bodies are a geometric, strong, stable nod to Flamingo.
-And the spring-ish mobiles capture his love of kinetic art – giving the sense of spring petals and leaves dancing through the air.
+And the spring-ish mobiles capture his love of kinetic art and invoke the spirit of his lighter and gentler mobile sculptures – giving the sense of spring petals and leaves dancing through the air.

 To make your own Calder-inspired spring sculptures you’ll need: